Alex1s/shairport-sync-docker_onkyo-dr-l50/README.md

 I did experiment the following way:

 1. Turn the volume to zero by hand
-2. Run following command `ir-ctl --gap <insert gap to test here> --send volume_up.mode2 --send volume_up.mode2 --send volume_up.mode2`
+2. Run following command `ir-ctl --gap <insert gap to test here> --send volume_up.mode2 --send volume_up.mode2 --send volume_up.mode2 <... repeat the "send" argument so that the command is sent 80 times in total>`
-3. Check that the volume did indeed increase by 3
+3. Check that the volume did indeed increase to MAX (80)

-I repeated step 2 and 3 10 times, thus the volume should be at 30 after finishing the experiment successfully, below 30 if unsuccessfully.
-The smallest gap I was able to find at a 100μs granularity is `63.8ms`.
-But I beleave that this value is still too low enough to be reliable over a long timescale.
+I repeated step 2. and 3.
+5 times.
+What I can tell you is that a gap of 65ms did not work reliable in that experiment and a gap of 70ms did work reliable.
+But do consider that `n = 5` is not a strong argument in statistics.